dwulff/manco/README.md

-# **pylap**
+# **manco**

-**pylap** (python language processing) is a graphical user interface written in python using the tkinter library.
-It has been build to enable semi-automaized spelling correction and processing of human language data.
-It incorporates a simple spelling correction algorith, which is based on Peter Norvig's work (http://norvig.com/spell-correct.html), and the Snowball stemmer of Python's nltk library (http://www.nltk.org/).
+**manco** is a graphical user interface for semi-automaized, **man**ual spelling **co**rrection and processing of human language data written in python using the tkinter library.
+It incorporates a simple spelling correction algorithm based on Peter Norvig's tutorial (http://norvig.com/spell-correct.html) and the Snowball stemmer of Python's nltk library (http://www.nltk.org/).

 ## Installation